 At the selection event, candidates will:

-- Meet a panel of selectors for approximately 60 minutes.
+- Meet a panel of selectors for up to 65 minutes.
 During this meeting, candidates will:

 - Answer competency based interview questions

 - Read a short paragraph describing a dilemma, decide what action to take, and present this decision to the panel

 - Watch a video of actors role playing a challenging social situation and answer questions about it